maz3max/ble-coin/coin/README.md

 This directory contains the firmware that creates a **BLE peripheral** loading the **BLE bond** and the **SPACEKEY** from flash using zephyr's settings API.

 ## Usage
 Please refer to the top level README file for flashing instructions.
-Especially, this firmware will **not** work properly when flashed onto a virgin, mass-erased chip.
+Especially, this firmware will **not** work properly when flashed onto a virgin, mass-erased chip, because the **settings partition** needs to be flashed too.

-When connected via an STLinkV2, flashing can be as simple as calling `make flash` in the build directory.
+Flashing can be done [using a BlackMagic Probe](https://github.com/blacksphere/blackmagic/wiki) or [using an STLinkV2 with OpenOCD](https://medium.com/@ly.lee/coding-nrf52-with-rust-and-apache-mynewt-on-visual-studio-code-9521bcba6004).

+Please note that you will not be able to lift the **Access Port Protection** with an STLinkV2.
+That means the coins are **locked down** from flashing until you get another flash tool.
+Don't worry - some STLinkV2 clones can be turned into BlackMagic Probes if they have sufficient (128K) flash.
+You could also buy a real BlackMagic Probe, an FT2232H breakout board or a SEGGER JLink.
+It is possible to [remove the nRF52 Flash Protection with a Raspberry Pi](https://medium.com/@ly.lee/coding-nrf52-with-rust-and-apache-mynewt-on-visual-studio-code-9521bcba6004).

 When flashed, press the button on the coin to wake it up.
 The LED will light up and the coin will send **BLE advertisements** to the central signaling that it wants to connect.
+The LED starts flashing when the coin finds its central.

 When finished authenticating, on connection loss or when a timeout of 10s is triggered, the coin goes into **deep sleep mode**.